mmeyer2k/redistree/README.md

 ```

 ### Security
-Place the `registerRoutes()` within a route group to provide authentication flexibility.
+Place the `registerRoutes()` call within a protected route group to provide authentication flexibility.

 ## Features
 1. Ability to choose what characters represent keyspace separators.